 Sometimes, shoulder and arm pain have nothing to do with exercise or injury.
-Unexplained shoulder and arm pain can sometimes be a symptom of a heart attack.
+Unexplained shoulder and arm pain can be a symptom of a heart attack.
 Often, though not always, heart-related pain affects the left side.

-Read on to discover the possible causes of right shoulder and arm pain, and their associated treatment options.
-We also offer advice on when to see a doctor.
+Read on to discover the possible causes of right shoulder and arm pain and their associated treatment options.

 Injuries associated with swimmer’s shoulder include:

-- Impingement syndrome: A tendon in the shoulder rubs and catches on surrounding tissues when a person lifts their arm.
+- Impingement syndrome: A tendon in the shoulder rubs and catches on surrounding tissue when a person lifts their arm.

 - Shoulder instability: The structures around the shoulder joint are not effective in keeping the upper arm bone in the shoulder socket.

 - Peripheral neuropathy: This can be caused by nerve entrapment or damage to one of the peripheral nerves, which generally causes numbness or weakness.

-The rotator cuff is a group of muscles and tendons that surround and support the shoulder joint.
-Together, they help to hold the upper arm bone firmly in the shoulder socket.
+The rotator cuff is a group of muscles and tendons surrounding and supporting the shoulder joint.
+Together, they help hold the upper arm bone firmly in the shoulder socket.

 Some causes of RCT include: